Reinforcement Learning for Feedback-Enabled Cyber Resilience: Introduction

 The second application addresses the information-related vulnerabilities that arise from the defender's information disadvantage.
-The deception technologies, including honeypots and honeyfiles, have been used to reduce the information asymmetry between an attacker and a defender.
-We use RL to design the deception technologies to engage the attacker to obtain information about an unknown attacker \cite{huang2019adaptive}.
-We aim to extract the most threat intelligence from attacks while minimizing the risks of detection and evasion.
-We obtain the security insight that compared to an immediate ejection after detection, it can be more beneficial to engage attackers in the honeypots to obtain threat intelligence.
-The RL-based CRM is applied for the defender to learn the optimal engagement policy.
+Deception technologies, including honeypots and honeyfiles, have been used to reduce information asymmetry between attackers and defenders. { The authors in \cite{huang2019adaptive} use RL to design the deception technologies to engage the attacker and obtain threat information.
+The goal is to extract the most threat intelligence from attacks while minimizing the risks of detection and evasion.
+The study leads to} the security insight that compared to an immediate ejection after detection, it can be more beneficial to engage attackers in the honeypots to obtain threat intelligence.

-The third application designs CRM to mitigate human-related vulnerabilities.
-Bounded attention is a human vulnerability that has been exploited by adversaries in social engineering.
-A quintessential example is the phishing attack, which exploits the user's inattention to details of the information.
-Users can be visually manipulated into clicking links or divulging confidential information.
-We create an RL-based CRM to monitor human visual vulnerabilities and guide the attention of humans to reduce their errors and vulnerabilities \cite{huang2021inadvert}.
-We aim to mitigate the adversarial exploitation of human vulnerabilities in cyberspace through an interactive and adaptive visual support platform.
-RL is used to generate the most effective visual aids to enhance attention and prevent phishing attacks.
+The third application designs CRM to mitigate human-related vulnerabilities. { Adversaries have exploited human inattention to launch social engineering and phishing attacks toward employees and users.
+Compared to the \textit{reactive} attentional attacks that exploit the existing human attention patterns, \textit{proactive} attentional attacks can strategically change the attention pattern of a human operator or a network administrator.
+The authors in \cite{RN661,huang2021radams} have identified a new type of attacks called Informational Denial-of-Service (IDoS) attacks that generate a large volume of feint attacks to overload human operators and hide actual attacks among feints.
+They create an RL-based CRM to learn the optimal alert and attention management strategy.}